ANIMAL MANAGEMENT AND NUTRITION

 Credit points: 15

-This subject examines farm animal management systems, direct and indirect influences on the production and quality of harvested animal products with a focus on quality outputs and sustainable production.
+In this subject, you will examine farm animal management systems, and direct and indirect influences on the production and quality of harvested animal products with a focus on quality outputs and sustainable production.
 Both conventional and alternative management practices in national and international contexts will be explored.
-Students will investigate animal genetics and Estimated Breeding Values (EBV) and other measurements used to evaluate animal performance.
-Consideration of environmental factors such as intensive/extensive farming and health and nutrition on production of common and exotic animals, along with disease occurrence, prevention and treatment will inform the development of evidence-based management plans.
-The subject also examines legislation relating to animal welfare, withholding periods and import and export.
+You will investigate animal genetics and Estimated Breeding Values (EBV)and other measurements used to evaluate animal performance.
+Consideration of environmental factors such as intensive/extensive farming and health and nutrition on production of common and exotic animals, along with disease occurrence, prevention and treatment, will inform the development of evidence-based management plans.
+The subject also examines legislation relating to animal welfare, with holding periods and import and export.

 SchoolSchool of Life Sciences

 Prerequisites Must be admitted into SBATE or require Subject Coordinator approval.

 Special conditions This elective will run subject to sufficient enrolments